torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-encoder-cmd.rst

 mem2mem encoders.

 These ioctls are optional, not all drivers may support them.
-They were introduced in Linux 2.6.21.
+They were introduced in GNU/Linux 2.6.21.
 They are, however, mandatory for stateful mem2mem encoders (as further documented in :ref:`encoder`).

 .. tabularcolumns:: |p{4.4cm}|p{4.4cm}|p{8.5cm}|